tonyscottpage/site/_posts/2015-01-26-millennials.markdown

 ![](/libb/images/millennials.jpg)

 First, what are some of the facts?
 "Millennial" is not just a date of birth (between 1981 and 1997): it's a mindset said to be quite different from their Baby Boomer parents (born 1946-1964, now aged 50-68).
-As the first group increases its youthful presence while the second is reducing, how different might the workplace become?
+Who are they and where do you find them?
+The cool <a href="http://www.buzzfeed.com/lukelewis/types-of-hipster-you-encounter-in-london#.poZw05Xnd"; target="_blank">easy to parody hipster people</a> in East London, or the edgy side of any capital city: they are a subset of the Millennials.
+As the first group of 18-34s increases its youthful presence, while the second is reducing, how different might the workplace become?

 <div id="restOfArticle" style="display:none">